Our Rescue: Finances

-Criticism of operations
+Criticism of operations under Founder Tim Ballard

+According to Foreign Policy, in 2014, after OUR's first operation in the Dominican Republic, the National Council for Children and Adolescents didn't have the capacity to handle the 26 girls rescued, and released them in less than a week."

 In a December 2020 article, Vice News said that Tim Ballard embellished Operation Underground Railroad's role in the rescue of a trafficked woman, stating that they did not find "outright falsehoods but a pattern of image-burnishing and mythology-building, a series of exaggerations that are, in the aggregate, quite misleading".
 A 2021 follow-up article further criticized Operation Underground Railroad's practices, including using inexperienced donors and celebrities as part of its jump team, a lack of meaningful surveillance or identification of targets, failing to validate whether the people they intended to rescue were in fact actual trafficking victims, and conflating consensual sex work with sex trafficking.
 Operation Underground Railroad's CEO Ballard reportedly consulted a psychic for intelligence on some missions.

+In 2020 and 2021, the organization faced some criticism regarding its sting operations at that time and allegations that it exaggerated claims regarding its work.

 A 2021 article by Meg Conley in Slate criticized an armed 2014 raid conducted by Operation Underground Railroad in the Dominican Republic, which Conley was present for and was filmed live by a camera crew to use in a proposed reality TV show, saying that it was likely to have traumatized the trafficked children.
 The children rescued in the raid were released a few weeks later, without having received the three months of rehabilitative care that was hoped to be provided.
-Anne Gallagher, an expert on the international law on human trafficking, wrote in 2015 that Operation Underground Railroad had an "alarming lack of understanding about how sophisticated criminal trafficking networks must be approached and dismantled" and called the work of Operation Underground Railroad "arrogant, unethical and illegal".
+Anne Gallagher, an expert on the international law on human trafficking, wrote in 2015 that Operation Underground Railroad had an "alarming lack of understanding about how sophisticated criminal trafficking networks must be approached and dismantled" and called the work of Operation Underground Railroad "arrogant, unethical and illegal".One lawsuit was completely dismissed in 2025, and the second was dismissed against O.U.R..